insected/bobbae_gcp-wiki/GRPC.md

 [gRPC](https://grpc.io/) is a technology for implementing [RPC](http://dist-prog-book.com/chapter/1/rpc.html) APIs that uses HTTP 2.0 as its underlying transport protocol.

-GRPC is a high performance, open-source [universal RPC framework](https://github.com/grpc-ecosystem/awesome-grpc), developed by Google.
+gRPC is a high performance, open-source [universal RPC framework](https://github.com/grpc-ecosystem/awesome-grpc), developed by Google.
 In gRPC, a client application can directly call methods on a server application on a different machine as if it was a local object, making it easier to create distributed applications and [micro services](https://github.com/mfornos/awesome-microservices).

 One of the primary benefits of using gRPC is for documentation; you can use your service configuration and API interface definition files to generate reference documentation for your API.